Allison Payne

 Inclusive research practices

-I believe in thinking deeply not only about my research questions, but also how that research is done.
-I’m passionate about creating more inclusive environments and have worked in particular on several projects to improve the safety of LGBTQ+ scientists.
+I believe scientists should think deeply not only about their research questions, but also about how their research is done.
+I’m passionate about creating more inclusive research environments and have worked in particular on several projects to improve the safety of LGBTQ+ scientists.

 Selected projects: